xiaolangu/xiaolan_gu.github.io/_pages/about.md

 # About Me

-I am a Ph.D. student in the Department of Electrical and Computer Engineering at University of Arizona from Fall 2018, working with Prof. [Ming Li](http://wiser.arizona.edu/mingli/index.html).
-In Summer 2019, I was a research intern at Baidu Security Lab.
-Before that, I received B.S. (in Mathematics and System Science) and M.S. (in Automation Science and Electrical Engineering) at Beihang University.
+I am a Data Scientist at LinkedIn specializing in Privacy-Enhancing Technologies (PETs).
+I completed my Ph.D. in Electrical and Computer Engineering at the University of Arizona under the mentorship of Prof. [Ming Li](http://wiser.arizona.edu/mingli/index.html).
+During Summer 2022, I interned as an Applied Research Data Scientist at LinkedIn, and in Summer 2019, I was a research intern at Baidu Security Lab.
+I hold a B.S. in Mathematics and System Science and an M.S. in Automation Science and Electrical Engineering, both from Beihang University.

-My research interest includes privacy-preserving techniques (e.g., Differential Privacy and Secure Multi-Party Computation) and robust machine learning/federated learning (against adversarial examples and poisoning attacks).
+My research interests focus on  privacy-preserving techniques (e.g., Differential Privacy and Secure Multi-Party Computation) and robust machine learning/federated learning.

 This is my up-to-date [CV](http://xiaolangu.github.io/files/CV_Xiaolan_Gu.pdf).